On this page

 Canned tuna in vegetable oil.
 This is a processed fishery product and not a composite product because the vegetable oil is necessary as part of the manufacturing process of the canned fish.

-Where sugar is added for sweetness, herbs and spices are used to add flavour, or plant products are added as a thickening agent or as decoration, they would also be considered products of animal origin.
+Where sugar is added for sweetness, herbs and spices are used to add flavour, or plant products are added as a thickening agent or as decoration to products of animal origin, the food would still be considered a product of animal origin and not a composite product

 See below for FAQs on composites.

-In general, any composite food product that contains a product of animal origin requires a veterinary check, unless it meets all of the criteria below.
+A composite product requires official border controls veterinary checks, unless it meets all of the criteria below.

-Products exempt from veterinary checks must meet all the following criteria:
+Products exempt from official border controls must meet all the following criteria:

-Additionally, composite products on the following list are also exempt, provided they do not contain any meat products (including meat extracts and powders) and any dairy content is from an approved source.
-View the list of exempt products and find out more about products that are subject to checks.
+Additionally, composite products listed in Annex II of Decision 2007/275 are exempt from official border controls provided they do not contain any meat products (including meat extracts and powders) and any dairy content is from an approved source.

-Where it is not clear that the goods are exempt from veterinary checks, further information will be required:
+Where it is not clear that the goods are exempt from official border controls, further information will be required:

 N.B.
-Even for composite products not subject to checks, all animal-origin ingredients must be EU-compliant i.e. the ingredients must come either from the EU or be from a third country on the relevant EU third country list with an approved residue control plan for the product concerned and be from an EU approved establishment
+Even for composite products not subject to checks, all animal-origin ingredients must be GB-compliant i.e. the ingredients must come either from GB or be from a third country on the relevant GB third country list for the animal product concerned, with an approved residue control plan for the product concerned and be from a GB approved establishment.

 We are happy to provide advice in cases where you are not sure whether a product is a composite product or not, if you can send us the relevant information: